sourcecode71/sourcecode71/README.md

 ### 🔧 Enterprise Portal – Angular + .NET Core Full-Stack Application - [Upwork Project](#)
 Worked as a senior full-stack developer with **Angular 13+** and **.NET Core**.
 Built highly responsive UIs with **NgRx** and **RxJS**, focusing on dynamic forms and user-centric modules.
 Delivered solutions for complex enterprise portals while collaborating directly with stakeholders in an agile environment.

-## 💬 What Clients Say:
-> "Mostafizur is extremely professional, cooperative, and creative.
-He’s thorough, detail-oriented, and suggests smart improvements.
-Highly recommended for full-stack development."

-> "Excellent work, very responsive."

-> "Highly recommend – was a great engineering resource for over 5 years."

 ## 💡 I Can Help You With:
 - Full-Stack Development (Frontend + Backend)
 - Legacy Code Refactoring and Modernization